 As a Professor in the Department of Government at the College of William & Mary, John teaches and researches on state and local government.
 He received his undergraduate degree from Fordham University in New York and his M.A. and Ph.D. from the Johns Hopkins University in Baltimore.

 John and his wife Terry have lived in Rolling Woods since 1987.
 Their two sons, Andrew and Colin, are both graduates of the Williamsburg/James City County Schools and the College of William & Mary.
-Terry is an educator in the Newport News Public Schools.
+Terry is a retired educator in the Newport News Public Schools.

 Neighborhood road improvement and repair of faulty paving.